Mica and Ahmet Ertegün South Agora Pool Project

 ‘... we Nymphs are grateful, because he (Ampelios) gave wonder and splendid beauty to the place of palms, so that anyone who, among our waters, turns his glance around, may always sing his praise and that of the place of the Nymphs.’
 (ALA 38)

 The hypothesis was that ‘the place of the Nymphs’ in the poem must refer to the long pool and that ‘the place of palms’ probably referred to the whole complex – presumably named after an extensive grove of palm trees.
 This idea was explored with a generous gift from Mrs. Ertegün in the 2012 campaign.
 The excavation in that year discovered strong evidence for the palm grove: palm material preserved in wet earth at the bottom of the pool, and planting trenches outside the pool on its north side, between the colonnade and the pool edge.

-The 2012 season was ‘year zero’ of the main current project, named The Mica and Ahmet Ertegün South Agora Pool
+The 2012 season was ‘year zero’ of the project, named The Mica and Ahmet Ertegün South Agora Pool

-Project, that began in 2013 with an outstanding promise by Mrs. Ertegün of five further years of funding to excavate
+Project, which began in 2013 with an outstanding promise by Mrs. Ertegün of five years of funding to excavate

 the pool and to research its complex character, long life, and its functional operation.
-The excavation is supervised by
+The excavation, supervised by

 Professor Andrew Wilson, was completed in August 2017, and brought an abundance of remarkable results and important finds,